-Laid back luxury – A decade on and the swinging 60’s has landed, Alfie Lever’s parkas are being sold in the boutiques of iconic Carnaby street and Soho, frequented by the likes of the Rolling Stones.
+A decade on and the swinging ’60s has landed, Alfie Lever’s parkas are being sold in the boutiques of iconic Carnaby street and Soho, frequented by the likes of the Rolling Stones.
 Mods style their Italian tailoring with their military parka coats, decorated with badges from their favourite bands.

-From this time into the 90's and early 00’s the Parka evolves again, adopting a more contemporary style famously displayed by the Gallagher’s brothers, Blur and bands of the Mod Revival and Brit Pop culture.
-Film star Phil Daniels of iconic 70's film Quadrophenia even wears Parka London for the film's anniversary celebrations.
+From this time into the '90s and early ’00s, the Parka evolves again, adopting a more contemporary style famously displayed by Gallagher brothers, Blur and bands of the Mod Revival and Brit Pop culture.
+Film star Phil Daniels of iconic 70's film Quadrophenia even wears PARKA London for the film's anniversary celebrations.

-The future is parka – The journey of the humble parka is far from complete and here at Parka London we continually strive to elevate this cherished outerwear style on par with a great pair of jeans or pair of canvas sneakers.
-We believe no wardrobe is complete without a parka London coat.
+The journey of the humble parka is far from complete and here at PARKA London we continually strive to elevate this cherished outerwear style on par with a great pair of jeans or pair of canvas sneakers.
+We believe no wardrobe is complete without a PARKA London coat.